sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

     <pre><code>src campaign apply -f <em>YOUR_CAMPAIGN_SPEC.campaign.yaml</em> -preview</code></pre>

 1. Open the preview URL that the command printed out.
 1. Examine the preview.
 Confirm that the changesets are the ones you intended to track.
-(If not, edit the campaign spec and then rerun the command above.)
+If not, edit the campaign spec and then rerun the command above.
 1. Click the **Create campaign** button.

 You'll see the existing changeset in the list.
 The campaign will track the changeset's status and include it in the overall campaign progress (in the same way as if it had been created by the campaign).
-For more information, see "[Tracking campaign progress and changeset statuses](#tracking-campaign-progress-and-changeset-statuses)".
+For more information, see [Tracking campaign progress and changeset statuses](#tracking-campaign-progress-and-changeset-statuses).

 ## Closing or deleting a campaign

-You can close a campaign when you don't need it anymore, when all changes have been merged, or when you decided not to proceed with making all of the changes.
+You can close a campaign when you don't need it anymore, when all changes have been merged, or when you decide not to proceed with making changes.
 A closed campaign still appears in the [campaigns list](#viewing-campaigns).
 To completely remove it, you can delete the campaign.

 Any person with [admin access to the campaign](managing_access.md#permission-levels-for-campaigns) can close or delete it.